wri/TerriaMapStatic/README.md

 How this version is made:

 1. Check out https://github.com/TerriaJS/TerriaMap
-2. Install and build
+2. `npm install`
+3. `gulp release`
-3. This repository is the contents of the `wwwroot/build` directory.
+4. This repository is the contents of the `wwwroot/build` directory.